dishapatare/Bank-Loan-Analysis-Dashboard/README.md

     - Home Ownership Analysis

 ## Tech Stack
-The dashboard was developed using the following tools:\n
+The dashboard was developed using the following tools:

 📊 Tableau Public – Main data visualization platform used for building interactive dashboards.
 📋 Microsoft Excel / CSV – Source of raw loan data for import into Tableau.
 🔍 Calculated Fields in Tableau – Used for Month-To-Date (MTD), Good/Bad Loan classification, Avg Interest, DTI, and KPIs.
 🧮 SQL Queries - Used to prepare calculated metrics later replicated in Tableau.

 ## Data Source
 - File Name: financial_loan.csv